ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 You must first enable DMARC on the email service associated with your domain name.

-To configure the DNS zone for your email service’s domain name, go to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), in the `Domain names`{.action} section on the left.
+To configure the DNS zone for your email service’s domain name, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click the `Web Cloud`{.action} tab then go in the `Domain names`{.action} section on the left.

 There are two ways to configure the DMARC in your OVHcloud DNS zone: